Thailand hands out money in 'digital wallet' stimulus plan – DW – 10/01/2024

 Sirikanya says the scheme could become a budgetary burden over the next two cycles, and that $14 billion total cost is "too much" for a cost of living alleviation plan.

-"If we continue to do this, it will put a lot of fiscal burden on country and the economy,” she added.
+"If we continue to do this, it will put a fiscal burden on country and the economy,” she added.

-The People's Party hope to form government if they win Thailand's next elections in 2027.
+The People's Party hope to form the government if they win Thailand's next elections in 2027.

 The party's previous iteration, the Move Forward Party, won the popular vote in 2023 but was unable to form a government, and was eventually dissolvedby a court order in August 2024.